top of page

 7. Other miscellaneous fees

 Now that you have a rough idea of how much money you'll need to save to buy a home, it is time to turn your planning into execution.
-We recommend that you establish a new checking or savings account to save up for your home-buying expenses.
+I recommend that you establish a new checking or savings account to save up for your home-buying expenses.
 You should make contributions via direct deposit right from your paycheck.
 Other tips that you may consider to save up some money a little more quickly include:

 • Utilizing a money market account or special higher-yielding savings account (we recommend CIT Bank for these purposes)